 With that sort of reader interest, it was inevitable that the Zorro story be made into a film.
 In fact, there have been many filmed versions, beginning with Douglas Fairbanks Sr.'s portrayal of Zorro in the 1920 silent production The Mark of Zorro.
 Tyrone Power scored a huge hit with a 1940 remake of that film, and several other Zorro films and serials were also produced over the years.

 By this time, the Disney name was a proven ratings draw, and no pilot was needed.
 Walt immediately set to work on a search for someone to play Zorro, knowing full well that whoever he picked, comparisons to Tyrone Power were inevitable.
 This was a much sought after role, for Disney's success with Davy Crockett was not lost on a host of other actors who could only dream of being the Studio's next Fess Parker.
-More than 20 actors were tested for the part, including Hugh O'Brian, John Lupton, Jack Kelly, Dennis Weaver and David Janssen.
-On April 18, 1957, the Studio held a screen test for a relatively unknown actor, Guy Williams.
+More than 20 actors were tested for the part, including Hugh O'Brian, John Lupton, Jack Kelly, Dennis Weaver, David Janssen, and Britt Lomond, who would eventually be cast as the villainous Capitan Monastario..
+On April 18, 1957, the Studio held a screen test for a relatively unknown actor named Guy Williams.
 When Walt saw the results, he knew he had found his Zorro.

-Guy Williams, whose real name was Armando Catalano, was born on January 14, 1924 in New York.
-After school, he worked as a male model and came to the attention of MGM and then Universal-International Studios, who put him under contract in 1952.
-Although he appeared in films such as Bonzo Goes to College, Mississippi Gambler, Seven Angry Men, Sincerely Yours, I Was A Teenage Werewolf, The Last Frontier and Man From the Alamo, Williams' parts were relatively small and it looked like his hopes of becoming a leading man were in vain.
-By the time Disney found the 6'3" actor, Williams was almost ready to give up his acting career.
-Luckily for Williams, he was auditioned for the role of Zorro, and to his astonishment, he found himself the star of a network series.
+Guy Williams, whose real name was Armand Joseph Catalano, was born on January 14, 1924 in New York.
+The family nicknamed him "Armando," which he used until he went into acting.
+After school, he worked as a male model with moderate success in the advertising field, then came to the attention of MGM and later Universal-International Studios, which put him under contract in 1952.
+Although he appeared in films such as Bonzo Goes to College, Mississippi Gambler, Seven Angry Men, Sincerely Yours, I Was A Teenage Werewolf, The Last Frontier, and Man From the Alamo, Williams' parts were relatively small and it looked like his hopes of becoming a leading man were in vain.
+By the time Disney found the 6'3" 190-pound actor, Williams was almost ready to give up his acting career.
+Luckily for Williams, he auditioned for the role of Zorro, and to his astonishment, he found himself the star of a network series.

 Throughout his exploits, Diego could always count on the assistance of his faithful manservant, Bernardo.
 Bernardo, who was mute, decided to help Diego by pretending to be deaf as well.
 This allowed Bernardo to secretly listen in on conversations and report back to Diego.
 Bernardo also came to the rescue several times by dressing as Zorro, which allowed Diego to be seen in the same place as Zorro, thereby eliminating suspicion that he might be the masked avenger.